Council Approved Dropped Kerb Contractors

 Installing a vehicle access crossover can make a huge improvement to accessing your property as well as helping to make sure people do not park across your driveway.

-The law regarding the access states: If you intend to drive a vehicle over the footway into your driveway off a highway, then you will need to make these changes to your access.
+The law pertaining to the access states: If you intend to drive a vehicle over the footway into your driveway off a highway, then you will need to make these changes to your access.

 If you do not, you must never drive over the footway.
 If you do so, you are breaking the law and enforcement action might be taken to stop such practice.